 Matthew is author of numerous articles and other publications, including Attracting Native Pollinators (Storey Publishing, 2011) and Gardening for Butterflies (Timber Press, 2016).
 He also is the long-time editor of Wings, the Xerces Society’s magazine.

-Matthew’s conservation career began in England and took him to Kenya before his arrival in the United States.
+Matthew’s 35-year conservation career began in England and took him to Kenya before his arrival in the United States.
 After completing a master's of science in land resource management, Matthew managed National Trust lands in Oxfordshire, established a successful community-based conservation program in Essex, and helped to create Samphire Hoe, an award-winning nature park at the foot of the White Cliffs of Dover.
 During a VSO placement in Kenya, he worked with local communities and government agencies to improve the management of Arabuko-Sokoke Forest, on the coast north of Mombasa.

 It was in Kenya that he met a Peace Corps volunteer—who is the reason he moved to Oregon.
 They live on the west side of the Portland metro region.
 Their two children are now at college, but they still get together—although sometimes they roll their eyes when Matthew points out yet another super-cool insect that he found.